 The above scientific and technical information regarding exploration activities as defined in National Instrument (NI) 43-101 s.
-1.1, was either prepared or reviewed and was approved by Marc-André Bernier, M.Sc., géo.
+1.1, was either prepared or reviewed and was approved by Marc-André Bernier, géo.
 (Québec), P.Geo.
-(Ontario), Senior Geoscientist for the Table Jamésienne de Concertation Minière of Chibougamau, Québec, a consultant to the Company, and a Qualified Person under NI 43-101 guidelines.
+(Ontario), M.Sc., a consultant to the Company, and a Qualified Person under National Instrument (NI) 43-101 Standards of Disclosure for Mineral Projects.